AscendingPassage.com HOME PAGE.

 this yellow hour of the closing twilight, and under these icy winds

-that come to us mercilessly from the neighbouring deserts.
+that come to us mercilessly from the neighboring desert.
 And yet how

 adorable it is, this kiosk of Philae, in this the abandonment that